01 of 05

 Mézières was originally a medieval city, joining with Charleville in 1966.
 Its most significant, and unusual attraction, is the Basilica of Notre Dame (10 Place de la Basilique), begun in 1499 but damaged in the wars.
 After World War II, it was decided to fill the destroyed stained glass windows with modern versions.
-René Dürrbach, a painter and sculptor and friend of Picasso started in 1954 and completed the 66 windows in 1979.
+René Dürrbach, a painter, and sculptor, and friend of Picasso started in 1954 and completed the 66 windows in 1979.
 The result is extraordinary; a glorious abstract set of windows that are full of symbolism.
-Be sure to pick up the leaflet in the church to identify the colours in the windows: Earth is yellow; Fire is red; water blue and air white as well as the other symbolic shapes.
+Be sure to pick up the leaflet in the church to identify the colors in the windows: Earth is yellow; Fire is red; water blue and air white as well as the other symbolic shapes.

-How to get to Charleville-Mézières
+How to Get to Charleville-Mézières

-By train from the UK
+By Train From the UK

-If you're coming from the UK, take the train from St. Pancras International to either Reims, or from the TGV station Champagne Ardenne.
+If you're coming from the UK, take the train from St. Pancras International to either Reims or from the TGV station Champagne Ardenne.
 Hire a car in Reims or take the train from Reims to Charleville-Mézière which takes from 50 minutes and costs from 9.20 euros.

 London to Reims

-Fares from London to Reims start at £90 standard class return per person and the journey takes from 4 hours 13 minutes.
+Fares from London to Reims start at £90 standard class return per person and the journey takes 4 hours 13 minutes.

 London to Champagne Ardenne